IlyaChakun/aws-iba-courses/lecture-materials/Serverless/17-DynamoDB, Lambda, API-gateway, xray, Step Functions/practice.md

 ------------------------------------------------------------------------------

 * Use Global Secondary Index to Fetch Data
-  - Now go to Explore Table items and click on the Scan or Query option for WhizOrderTable.
+  - Now go to Explore Table items and click on the Scan or Query option for OrderTable.
   - Let`s try with the Scan option to search for data.
   - Select the “Scan” option -> Table or index : Select `ReturnDate-UserAmount-index` -> Expand Filters -> click on Run button.
 ------------------------------------------------------------------------------